MolBIFFM/diana/README.md

     }
 ]
 ```
-A function to combine individual replicates into a single change.
+A function to combine individual replicates into a single measurement.
 The default setting is `"mean"`.
 Available settings are `"mean"` and `"median"`.

 ```json
 [